 Usage Scenario Robot Control #9 Overview An environment with many robots moving about in an urban area, including transportation robots for delivery services, small passenger robots to ensure safe movement of people such as the elderly, children and those who are visually handicapped and unmanned aircrafts (drones) for emergency transportation of medical equipment and from the sky.
 These robots will move slowly (maximum 30km/h) in a wide range of areas including sidewalks with many pedestrians, roadways with many cars driving, and in the sky above them.
 In addition, these robots may change their positions if an area is crowded.
 When trouble or an accident occurs, an operator may control individual robots remotely, send an emergency avoidance operation instruction to robots in a specified area, or may request support for a robot that is having trouble.
 Examples of the use of 5G networks in this scenario include: - If a high resolution movie from a robot's camera is transmitted uncompressed for low latency in an emergency situation, the peak data rate required will be over 1Gbps. - A robot moves around 8cm per 10ms at 30km/h.
-If the distance between robots is reduced to about 30cm, communications with ultra-low delay in the order of msec will be required for safe and continuous movement of robots in the case of unexpected accidents. - In a normal situation use-case, it is assumed that the density of robots in a region of 100m 2 , such as at an intersection, is one robot per $1m^2$.
-When each robot generates an average 2Mbps traffic, the total traffic in the area is 2Mbps x 100robots / (0.01km x 0.01km) = 2Tbps/km 2 .
+If the distance between robots is reduced to about 30cm, communications with ultra-low delay in the order of msec will be required for safe and continuous movement of robots in the case of unexpected accidents. - In a normal situation use-case, it is assumed that the density of robots in a region of 100m , such as at an intersection, is one robot per $1m^2$ .
+When each robot generates an average 2Mbps traffic, the total traffic in the area is 2Mbps x 100robots / (0.01km x 0.01km) = 2Tbps/km .
 Although this area is small, the density of the traffic causes a high load in and around this area.
 Another assumption can be that there is an average 20 robots at each intersection of a 90m grid road based on the Manhattan model.
-When each robot creates 1Gbps traffic, the total traffic in this area is 1Gbps x 20 robots / (0.09km x 0.09km) = 2.4Tbps/km2.
-This traffic also causes a high load. - High speed unmanned aircraft will require stable, always-on communication connections over 1Gbps with an unterminated handover.
-The above robot use-case scenarios will be realized with other user's traffic.
-A 5G network system is required to satisfy the above requirements.
+When each robot creates 1Gbps traffic, the total traffic in this area is 1Gbps x 20 robots / (0.09km x 0.09km) = 2.4Tbps/km .
+This traffic also causes a high load. - High speed unmanned aircraft will require stable, always-on